 Oxygen and CO2 even in trace amounts as low as 5 ppm (parts per million) will cause major corrosion damage over time.
 Dissolved oxygen will react with carbon steel throughout the feed water piping, economizers, and boiler, causing oxygen pitting and eventually leaks.
 Take every opportunity for internal inspection of your boiler, economizer, and piping to look for internal corrosion of this type.

 Dissolved CO2 can come from poorly deaerated water or as a byproduct of chemical reactions taking place inside your boiler.
 When this CO2 travels out of the boiler with the steam, it can make the condensate acidic.
-This acid condensate will corrode away your steam pipe while also adding iron to your boiler water (a very not good thing).
+This acid condensate will corrode your steam piping while also adding iron to your boiler water.

 [A boiler feed water system is just one component of your boiler system.
 Download our Boiler Maintenance Checklists and Logs to ensure feed water doesn’t alter your boiler’s performance.]